 - Have a look at the below image; we have used the formatting region here.

 - We have changed Fill Above and Fill Below color.

 - We kept Line only.

-- The dashboard is a collection of several worksheets which provides a view of the different worksheet we have made visualization with.
+- The dashboard is a collection of several worksheets that provide a view of the different worksheets we have made a visualization with.

 - We are going to compare the result between the scope we have selected for Reference Line.